 The transition has already commenced with the 2015 Genesis Coupe, which is now available exclusively with a V-6.
 By losing its four-cylinder option, the starting price of the 2015 Genesis Coupe has risen to $27,645

 , which Hyundai says repositions the car with premium performance buyers.
-It also helps pave the way for a much more substantial successor.
+This move also helps pave the way for a much more substantial successor.

 The increase in dimensions will enable the new Genesis Coupe to be a proper four-seater.
 The car will also get a V-8 option for the first time, giving it the performance edge over potential rivals such as the Audi A5 and BMW 4-Series and perhaps even the strength to match the likes of the Chevrolet Corvette and Nissan GT-R.